augustl/halt/README.md

 Halt is a (work in progress) operating system.

 * H: Hardware.
 The OS does not aim to be close to today's hardware.
-* A: AST.
-Files are rich data structures, not dumb bytes.
+* A: Asynchronous.
+Blocking calls and threads is a horrible abstraction.
 * L: Lisp.
 The system language.
 * T: Time.
 All values will be immutable, giving us a good time model.